jarun/nnn/README.md

 If you want to add a file extension mainline, please raise a bug.
 Without it `nnn` will not invoke nlay.

 nlay has provisions (disabled by default) to handle a specific file extension too.
 However, the extension should be recognized by `nnn` first.

+#### set idle timeout

+The terminal screensaver is disabled by default.
+To set the wait time in seconds, use environment variable `NNN_IDLE_TIMEOUT`.

 ### Why fork?